datalayer/jupyter-kernel-client/README.md

     assert reply["status"] == "ok"
 ```

-### Jupyter Console
+### Jupyter Konsole (aka Console for Kernels)

-This package can be used to open a Jupyter Console to a Jupyter Kernel through HTTP 🐣.
+This package can be used to open a Jupyter Console to a Jupyter Kernel 🐣.

 1. Install the optional dependencies.